Home Blog

 Setting up SSL

-In this tutorial im using certbot to easily setup SSL.
+In this tutorial I'm using certbot to easily setup SSL.

 Just run the following commands: